DustinChecketts/RangeColorPlus/README.md

 <h4>Acknowledgements</h4>
 - [RangeColors](https://www.curseforge.com/wow/addons/rangecolors) by [yarko_wow](https://www.curseforge.com/members/yarko_wow/projects)

-Known Issues / To-Do
+<h4>Known Issues / To-Do</h4>
-Use the color-picker to choose a color and transparency in addition to the chat command.
+- Use the color-picker to choose a color and transparency in addition to the chat command.

 Updated, uploaded, and maintained (at least for now) by [StormtrooperTK421](https://discordapp.com/users/237746068844969994) on [GitHub](https://github.com/DustinChecketts/RedRanger).
 Please submit issues and I'll do my best to troubleshoot, replicate, and resolve issues as my limited abilities allow.